Safety & Health: Preventing Chronic Pain & Potential Opioid Use

 By analyzing workers compensation claim data, Travelers created the Early Severity Predictor® model, which can help identify an injured employee’s likelihood of experiencing chronic pain by using weighted predictors at key points during the life of a claim.
 By adjusting medical care and resources, the Early Severity Predictor model can help address potential drivers of chronic pain – a condition that is largely treated with opioids or other painkillers – and reduce the risk of opioid addiction.

-This program has benefited more than 110,000 injured employees since its inception in 2015.
-In addition to improving the recovery experience for tens of thousands of injured employees, the program has resulted in loss-cost savings of more than $150 million by helping reduce surgeries performed and opioids prescribed.
+We have reviewed the claims of more than 120,000 injured employees through this program since its inception in 2015.
+In addition to improving the recovery experience for tens of thousands of injured employees, the program has contributed to a cumulative reduction of approximately $245 million in opioid-related claim costs.
 We apply this model to all of the lost-time workers compensation claims we receive.

 Opioid addiction and the construction industry